-Riding an elephant was always something I wanted to do, but after researching for our trip to Thailand we found a much kinder and fun way to interact with them!
+Riding an elephant was always something I wanted to do, but after researching for our trip to Thailand we found a much kinder and more fun way to interact with them!

 It didn’t take much to find out about the horrors of the elephant tourism industry – a quick Google of ‘elephants in Thailand’ and you’ll find hundreds of blog posts, charity groups and newspaper articles highlighting the abuse.

-We were disappointed that elephant riding isn’t something we could do, but we found a better alternative – two days at Elephant Nature Park touching, feeding and washing the creatures, knowing they were being looked after and were slowly becoming happier animals.
+We were disappointed that elephant riding isn’t something we could do, but we found a better alternative – two days at Elephant Nature Park, knowing they were being looked after and were slowly becoming happier animals.

 The Elephant Nature Park in Chiang Mai, northern Thailand, is a sanctuary for not only elephants, but stray dogs and cats too.
 They are a private organisation but their sole aim is to rescue elephants and rehabilitate those who have been injured.

-You can spend a day watching the elephants, feeding them and bathing them.
+You can spend a day watching the elephants, learning about their backgrounds and how to support more ethical elephant tourism.
 In fact, you can spend two days doing this, or even seven days as a volunteer working hard to keep the centre going.

 Situated 60km away from the city centre, the park offers cabin accommodation that overlooks the pens where the elephants sleep at night.

 They are literally everywhere!
 It was amazing to see the elephants free to roam around, socialising with their friends and bathing in the river.
 There are currently 75 elephants at the park, and even some babies who were born there.

 Apple showed us to our rooms and warned us not to expect much because we were basically in the jungle and it’s not one of these luxury boutique hotels.
 We had prepared for that anyway, but when we opened our door we were really impressed.

 We had a huge room that overlooked the elephants’ pens, with two balconies and a private bathroom.
 There was a decent mosquito net up, and they provided towels and toiletries – on the website it says they don’t but our room had them!